 Living in Burbank [Insider's Guide]

-Burbank sits in the San Fernando Valley's eastern section, just 13 miles north of Downtown Los Angeles.
+Burbank is a suburb of Los Angleles that sits on the eastern end of the San Fernando Valley, just 13 miles north of Downtown Los Angeles.
 It is perhaps best known as home to numerous motion picture, television, and animation studios.
 A plethora of adjunct businesses, like post-production facilities, craft services operations, et al. also reside within its borders.

 The climate, quality of life, and job opportunities draw many to consider living in Burbank.
 What follows is a deep-dive on the city, including its history, landscape, and amenities, to name just a few topics.